Hosseini1373/usl_for_embedding/README.md

 # Python Library
 The folder containing the library is inside usl_embedding folder.
 This pip library was developed in parallel to this work for public use that provides a simple way to apply USL and USL-t to embeddings of any kind of data.

+#  Furthur Inforamtion
+Please contact the author of this repo: hossesay@students.zhaw.ch

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>